samuelbishara/css-layouts-without-layout-tools-slide-companion/README.md

 ## Installation Instructions

-1. Clone this project into `wcci/code`
+1. Clone this repository to `~/code`
+1. `cd` into `css-demo`
-1. `cd` into this project directory
+1. Run `code .` to open this project in VS Code.

-1. `gradle eclipse`
-1. Pending a Successful Build, import into Eclipse
-1. Start the Application and navigate to `localhost:8080` in your browser
+## Exercise Instructions
+Follow along with the slide in the presentation above.

+You can open the `index.html` file by right clicking on the file in the explorer and selecting "Open with Live Server".
+Doing this will let you view changes to the web page as you work on and save the `layout.css` file.